 (Before you start - try to smooth the damaged material/stuffing back into the area/material).
 I know this will work (maybe my instructions are passable) because I have done this myself.

 It does not look like the area is one that moves so you may be able to just cover it with a similar type of material.
 Many Walmart type stores or craft stores sell similar upholstery material and it can be purchased in 1/2 to 1 yard pieces.
+You will also need heavy duty thread and an upholstery or canvas needle (a heavy duty hooked needle works well).

 Measure your damaged area and buy a piece several inches larger.
 Lay the material over the area and cut to size, leaving at least 1-2 inches all around the outer area.
 At this point you can hem the repair piece or just start at the top and fold extra material under and sew/attach to your good/undamaged material.
 Just attach/work/sew all the way around the damaged area.
 This will work but you may have to also sew across the material in several places to make the material tighter and not bulge.